AThilenius/logic-paint-rs/vscode_extension/README.md

 - `Shift+S+8` and `Shift+8`
   - Like VIM, there is a special register for copying/pasting into the system clipboard, the `*` register.
-This register will behave like the numbered registers, apart from the fact that it will always contains the system-clipboard value.
+This register will behave like the numbered registers, apart from the fact that it will always contain the system-clipboard value.

 ### Silicon Mode